Important Information

 - by the end of the 5th semester: 90 credit points

-The presentation for the first-year students of the summer semester 2024:
+The presentation for the first-year students of the winter semester 2024/25:

 Curriculum and Choosing your Modules